prograhammer/bootstrap-table-contextmenu/README.md

     <script src="../src/bootstrap-table-contextmenu.js"></script>
 ```

-Then you can create placeholder element and initialize it with javascript as a filter:
+Then you can create your dropdown menu element and use its selector in the table's javascript:
 ```
 <body>
     <div class="container">